AgnosPCB/documentation/docs/how_to/Screen-layout.md

 ![OK or NOT OK](../assets/v7/ui-finish_inspection.png){.center}

-Once the detected errors has been suvervised by the operator, the inspection can be completed by pressing this button and, depending on the manufacturing criteria, mark the inspected PCBA as **OK** or **NOT OK**.
-After that, the software will create a report that includes the errors reported by the operator on a PDF document.
+Once the detected errors have been supervised by the operator, the inspection can be completed by pressing this button and, depending on the manufacturing criteria, mark the inspected PCBA as **OK** or **NOT OK**.
+After that, the software will create a report that includes the errors reported by the operator in a PDF document.
 To learn more about this feature go to the [following section](./Inspection_workflow.md#generating-a-final-pdf-report).

 ### **Take a REFERENCE image**